Table of Content

 a young security officer on duty

-While existing guides focus on entry-level positions, your military experience positions you for rapid advancement into leadership and specialised roles that offer greater responsibility and compensation.
+While getting an SIA licence is the first step towards a career in security for most licensed holders and typically leads them to entry-level positions, your military experience positions you for immediate consideration for leadership roles that offer greater responsibility and compensation.

 Overcoming the Civilian Transition Challenge